pmbot-io/pmbot-docs/src/data/docs/30-plugins/03-maven.md

 # Maven

-To use this plugin, you will have to make sure that the `mvn` CLI is available in the environment.
-Our default docker image embeds Maven 3.6 and the Open JDK 11.
+To use this plugin, you will have to make sure the `mvn` CLI is available in the environment.
+Our `pmbot/bot:maven` docker image embeds Maven 3.6 and the Open JDK 11.

 Also, you will have to install your maven dependencies manually before running the `pmbot` CLI.